Ejipuh/Plantey-Garden/P- Make Obsidian better with AHK.md

 # P- Make Obsidian better with AHK
-Objective:
+Objective: make Obsidian usage and import better using AutoHotKey scripts and shortcuts

 Key Results:
 - Can create/format new notes more easily
-- Can paste content in more easily
+- Can interact with online content more effectively
+- Cool GUI
+-